sagemath/sage/src/doc/en/installation/source.rst

 or similar commands.

+Sage's Python will then automatically recognize your system's install of Tcl/Tk.
 If you installed Sage first, all is not lost.
 You just need to rebuild Sage's Python and any part of Sage relying on it::